The Ultraviolet Radiation Safety Program at the University of Toronto

 When enclosures with fail-safe interlocks, curtains or barriers cannot be installed, the distance from which workers operate the equipment has to be assessed as well as the duration of any exposure.

-When unprotected UV lights are used in a room access to the room must be restricted to person with training and wearing personal protective equipment (PPE).
+When unprotected UV lights are used in a room, access to it must be restricted to a person with training and wearing personal protective equipment (PPE).
 A warning light indicating that UV light is on must be clearly visible from outside the room.

 Employees with photosensitivity reactions to UV radiation require additional protective measures.